 5. [Conditional] The SMF sends N4 Session Modification Request message to the PDU Session Anchor.
 The DL CN Tunnel Info of the Target UPF is included in this message.
 If redundant transmission is performed for one or more QoS Flows of the PDU Session, the SMF provides two DL CN Tunnel Info (for N9) to the UPF (PSA) and indicates to the UPF (PSA) one of the DL CN Tunnel Info is used as redundancy tunnel of the PDU Session.

 In the case of home routed roaming, if the N9 terminating V-UPF, which is connected to with home UPF, is changed, the V-SMF invokes an Nsmf_PDUSession_Update Request (DL CN Tunnel Info) service operation toward the H-SMF.

-6. [Conditional] The SMF associated with the PDU Session Anchor responds with the N4 Session Modification Response message.
+If SMF receives Indication for supporting PDU Set based handling at NG-RAN in the Nsmf_PDUSession_UpdateSMContext Request in Step 2 in clause 4.9.1.2.2, the SMF may notify the UPF to activate/deactivate the PDU Set Identification and marking in N4 Session Modification Request in Step 5a e.g. based on PDU Set Information marking Indicator in QoS Enforcement Rule or Protocol Description in Packet Detection Rule or both.6.
+[Conditional] The SMF associated with the PDU Session Anchor responds with the N4 Session Modification Response message.
 In the case of home routed roaming, the H-SMF responds with the Nsmf_PDUSession_Update Response service operation toward the V-SMF once H-UPF is updated with the DL Tunnel Info of the T-UPF.
 At this point, PDU Session Anchor starts sending downlink packets to the Target NG-RAN via Target UPF.

 Steps 7-11 are same as steps 7-11 described in clause 4.9.1.2.3 except that the I-UPF in clause 4.9.1.2.3 is replaced by Target UPF.